Really, aloe vera and handy herbs - healthy herbs - are truly very handy. They are all around us!

 At one point I counted 75 containers of aloe vera plants!

 However, in 2007 Dad died at 91, of a sudden and fast lung cancer.
 I had to dispose of most of those plants because the wee house I moved into simply did NOT have room.
-The last 30 to 40 aloe vera plants I had kept in the front porch froze that winter, so I'm down to less than 10 pots full.
+The last 30 to 40 aloe vera plants I had kept in the front porch froze that winter, so I was down to less than 10 pots full.

 Blessings & Thanks for coming by,